cataseven/Statistics-Graph-Chart-Card/README.md

 ### 🕐 Date Formats

-Set `datetime_format` per entity to control how timestamps appear in tooltips and extrema labels. `system` follows HA's locale setting.
+Set `datetime_format` at the card level to control how timestamps appear on the X-axis, tooltips, and extrema labels. `system` follows HA's locale setting.
 All other formats are applied regardless of locale — useful when your dashboard is shared across regions or when you need a more compact display.

+> **Note:** In earlier versions, `datetime_format` was an entity-level option.
+It has been promoted to a card-level setting.
+Entity-level values still work for backward compatibility and override the card setting when present.

 | Value | Example output |
 |-------|---------------|